 In today's rapidly evolving business landscape, ethical dilemmas and questionable practices can sometimes be overlooked or deliberately ignored.
 Today, we are becoming more and more aware of the processes aimed at accountability within companies when it comes to shedding light on observed wrongdoings.
 We are talking about whistleblowing and whistleblowing complaints?
 But how should the process be organized?
-In this article, we describe some aspects that each company needs to understand before they introduce a tool for whistleblowing complaints.
+In this article, we describe some aspects that each company needs to understand before they introduce a whistleblowing system.

 A whistleblowing complaint is a formal report made by an employee or concerned individual who has identified misconduct or unethical behavior within an organization.
 This complaint typically highlights activities that are illegal, unsafe, or a violation of company policies, and is often submitted through internal, external, or public channels.